AVMA donates $100,000 to Hurricane Harvey relief efforts

 The AVMA is in constant contact with the Federal Emergency Management Agency (FEMA) and is a member of the National Animal Rescue and Sheltering Coalition (NARSC).
 Staff and volunteers participate in daily NARSC conference calls to plan and coordinate animal-related response to the storm, and have also reached out to the veterinary medical associations and colleges in those states affected by Harvey.
 In addition, AVMA members and industry partners across the profession have contacted the association asking how to best assist Harvey’s victims.
 As a way to connect those in need with those wanting to help, the AVMA has also created a special web page with links to resource materials, hotlines, and companies offering in-kind products.

 “Our thoughts and hearts are with the people affected by Hurricane Harvey,” said Dr. Jan Strother, a member of the AVMA Board of Directors and Chair of the AVMF Board of Directors.
 “As the charitable arm of the AVMA, the AVMF has the capacity to directly aid those who are providing shelter and care for displaced pets, equids, food animals, zoo animals, and wildlife.
 By working together to assist our veterinary communities in need, we hope to ease the heartache caused by Hurricane Harvey and restore some type of normalcy as quickly as possible.”

 Individuals wishing to directly support the efforts of veterinarians on the ground, should consider donating to the AVMF.
-Visit AVMF.org/Donate and use the code “Disaster Relief” to designate your money for reimbursement grants, which assist veterinarians who are providing services and shelter in the impacted areas.
+Use the code “Disaster Relief” to designate your money for reimbursement grants, which assist veterinarians who are providing services and shelter in the impacted areas.